rvegajr/blessbox/docs/MANUAL_QA_TEST_SCRIPT.md

 ## 1. Authentication & Login

-### Test Case 1.1: Email Verification Flow
+### Test Case 1.1: 6-digit code Sign‑In (Email‑Only Authentication)

-**Objective:** Verify email verification system works correctly
+**Objective:** Verify email-only authentication works correctly (6-digit code)

 **Steps:**
 1. Navigate to: `https://www.blessbox.org/onboarding/organization-setup`
+2. **Expected:** If not signed in, you are redirected to login: `https://www.blessbox.org/login?next=/onboarding/organization-setup`
-2. Enter a test email address (e.g., `testorg1@example.com`)
+3. Enter a test email address (e.g., `testorg1@example.com`)
-3. Click "Send Verification Code"
+4. Request a **6-digit code** (email-only sign-in)
-4. **Expected:** Success message appears
+5. **Expected:** Success message appears (check your email)
-5. Check email inbox for verification code
-6. Enter the 6-digit code
-7. Click "Verify Email"
-8. **Expected:** Email verified successfully, proceed to next step
+6. Open email inbox and click the sign-in link
+7. **Expected:** You are signed in and returned to onboarding (organization setup)

 **Pass Criteria:**
-- ✅ Verification code is sent
+- ✅ 6-digit code email is sent
-- ✅ Code is received in email within 30 seconds
+- ✅ Email received within 30 seconds
-- ✅ Code validation works correctly
-- ✅ Invalid codes are rejected
-- ✅ Expired codes (after 15 minutes) are rejected
+- ✅ Link points to `blessbox.org` (not another domain)
+- ✅ Clicking link signs user in successfully
+- ✅ Redirect returns to requested page (`next` parameter)

 **Negative Tests:**
-- Try invalid code (e.g., `000000`)
-- Try expired code (wait 16 minutes)
-- Try code from different email
+- Try signing in with a different email and confirm it creates a separate user session
+- Try opening an old/expired link (should fail safely and allow requesting a new link)
+- Try accessing a protected route while signed out (should redirect to `/login?next=...`)

 ---